vifon/yeetlight/README.md

 *Yeetlight* was written with the assumption it's being run inside a fully trusted network on a device like Raspberry Pi, so no authentication is used at all.

-## Roadmap

-- [X] implement the Yeelight API communication in Go and eliminate the `yeecli` dependency
-- [X] add support for device groups
+The bulbs themselves are not protected either so as long as *Yeetlight* is accessible only from the same network the bulbs are, it shouldn't create any additional security risks.